A Deep Dive Into the Exotic Luxury of Gayo Coffee

 • Timtim Arabusta – A rare Arabica-Robusta cross, cultivated since the 1980s, known for its strength and complexity.

-Each variant offers a different expression of Aceh’s highlands, making Gayo coffee not just a beverage but a portfolio of flavors worthy of connoisseurs and collectors.
+Each variant offers a different expression of Aceh’s highlands, making Gayo coffee not just a beverage but a portfolio of flavours worthy of connoisseurs and collectors.

 Conclusion